The Unstable Sacro-Iliac Joint (SIJ)

-The sacro-iliac joint (SIJ) is a very stable structure connecting the spine to the pelvis.
-The stability is achieved by a system of active (force closure) and passive (form closure) stabilisers.
+The Sacro-Iliac Joint (SIJ) a very stable structure connecting the spine to the pelvis.
+A system of active (force closure) and passive (form closure) stabilisers makes the joint stable.
 Its main role is to helps absorb vertical forces through the body.
 An unstable SIJ can compromise the effectiveness of transmitting forces, causing symptoms like low back pain or sometimes radiating pain down the legs.
 Core stability exercises and a sacro-iliac belt can help with an unstable SIJ.

 The sacrum sits in between the two iliac bones as they connect to form the SIJ.
 The sacrum is the tail end of your spine and the iliac bone forms part of the pelvis.

-The main role of the SIJ is to allow forces to be transmitted vertically through the body.
+The Sacro-Iliac Joint (SIJ) allows forces to transmitted vertically through the body.
 The SIJ acts like a very tough suspension that absorbs the impact from the legs to the spine during activities like walking, running and jumping.

 The SIJ is an inherently strong and stable joint that permits very little movement due to its natural construction.
 This structural strength provides passive stability or form closure.
 The rough, groove-like connecting surfaces of the iliac bones and sacrum interlock and help stabilise the joint; like fixing two Lego pieces together.
 In addition, strong and tight ligaments hold the SIJ firmly together.